A hybrid heteroclinic cycle: Comparison with similar cycles

-The first author was, in part, supported by CMUP (UID/MAT/00144/2013), funded by the Portuguese Government through the Funda\c{c}\~ao para a Ci\^encia e a Tecnologia (FCT) with national (MEC) and European structural funds through the programs FEDER, under the partnership agreement PT2020.
+The first author was partially supported by Centro de Matemática da Universidade do Porto (CMUP), financed by national funds through FCT - Fundação para a Ciência e a Tecnologia, I.P., under the project UIDB/00144/2020.

 Both authors benefitted from DAAD-CRUP funding through ``A\c{c}\~ao Integrada Luso-Alem\~a A10/17'', which on the German side is funded as project 57338573 PPP Portugal 2017 by the German Academic Exchange Service (DAAD), sponsored by the Federal Ministry of Education and Research (BMBF).